 - 1 bell pepper, diced

-- 1 14 oz can Organic Diced Tomatoes, drained
+- 1 (14 ounce) can Organic Diced Tomatoes, drained

-- In a casserole dish, add cooked spaghetti squash strands, cooked chicken, diced tomatoes, bell pepper and mushroom cream sauce (see below).
+- In a casserole dish, add cooked spaghetti squash strands, cooked chicken, cream of mushroom soup, bell pepper and diced tomatoes.

 - Mix well and bake at 350 for 30-40 minutes.

 - Bring a pot of water to a boil.

 - Carefully add chicken pieces and any seasonings you’d like to the boiling water.
 (I added salt, pepper and fresh thyme).